 For inter-band CA -

 - For any active cell in the same band with the SCell being activated, the interruption requirements (i.e. number of interruptions and starting point of an interruption) for intra-band CA apply.

+- For any active cell outside the band with the SCell being activated when there is no active serving cell within the same band with the SCell being activated, no more than one interruption window is allowed during the SCell activation.

+- For any active cell outside the band with the SCell being activated when there is active serving cell within the same band with the SCell being activated, up to 2*L+1 interruption windows are allowed during SCell activation, where L = L2,1 for known SCell with measurement cycle greater than 160ms and L = L3,1 for unknown SCell.

 Editor’s Note: For any active cell outside the band with the SCell being activated, the interruption requirements are FFS.